samanjoy2/bnSum_gemma7b-it/README.md

 4. [Inference] Run the *inference.ipynb*.
 Can be done with ~8GB VRAM.
 Was used *NVIDIA GeForce RTX 3090*.

 ## Finetuning
+## Loading Gemma 7b Model with Quantization Configuration
+The Gemma 7b model, which is a pre-trained language model, is loaded for further fine-tuning.
+Quantization configuration is applied during the loading process.
+Quantization is a technique used to reduce the memory footprint and computational cost of neural networks by representing weights and activations with lower precision data types, such as 8-bit integers or bfloat16.
+Defining LoraConfig for LoRA Layer Integration:

+LoraConfig is defined to integrate LoRA (Learned Optimizer for Rethinking Attention) layers into the model.
+LoRA is a technique that aims to improve the attention mechanism in transformer models by learning the optimal attention pattern for each layer dynamically during training.
+This can lead to more efficient and effective attention mechanisms.
+Preparing for Training with Peft and LoRA:

+The model is prepared for training with Peft (Parameter Efficient Fine-Tuning) and LoRA techniques.
+Peft is a method for fine-tuning pre-trained language models with reduced computational and memory requirements compared to traditional fine-tuning approaches.
+It aims to achieve similar performance while using fewer resources.
+By integrating Peft and LoRA into the model configuration, the model is set up to undergo efficient fine-tuning with improved attention mechanisms.
+Now, let's discuss Bits and Bytes:

+Bits and Bytes:
+Bits and Bytes is a library for model quantization and compression developed by Hugging Face.
+It offers tools and techniques for reducing the size of neural network models, making them more memory and computationally efficient.
+In the provided code, Bits and Bytes is used for quantization of the Gemma 7b model.
+The configuration used in the code specifies parameters such as whether to load weights in 4-bit format, the type of quantization method to use, and the data type for computation during quantization (bfloat16).
+By applying quantization techniques from the Bits and Bytes library, the loaded model can be trained and fine-tuned more efficiently while still maintaining performance levels.

 ### Prompt for Finetuning
 ```python
 <start_of_turn>